Globally Simple Heffter Arrays $H(n;k)$ with $k \equiv 1 \pmod{4}$: is globally simple for and

-Next we derive the row partial sums for specific sets of row in the general case.
+As with the columns, we state several lemmas used to derive the row partial sums for specific sets of rows.

 \begin{lem} Let $H(n;5)$ be the base array generated via the Dinitz and Wanless construction \cite{dinitz2017}.
-The non-empty entries of this array are exactly those detailed in \cref{tab:Hn5rowentries0}, positioned such that in each row $r$, a horizontal block of three entries begins at cell $(r, r+2)$ and a horizontal block of two entries begins at cell $(r, r+h+1)$, with both sequences proceeding from right to left. \end{lem}
+The non-empty entries of this array are exactly those detailed in \cref{tab:Hn5rowentries0}, positioned such that in each row $r$, two consecutive entries start at $(r, r+h)$ and three consecutive entries start at $(r, r)$. \end{lem}

-\begin{lem} The entries in row $r$ for diagonals $\mathbf{D_{h+1+2i}}$ and $\mathbf{D_{h+2+2i}}$ are given by the alternating pairs with $1 \le i \le t$:
+\begin{lem} The entries in row $r$ for diagonals $\mathbf{D_{h+2+2i}}$ and $\mathbf{D_{h+1+2i}}$ are given by the alternating pairs with $1 \le i \le t$:

-Similarly, the entries in diagonals $\mathbf{D_{2+2i}}$ and $\mathbf{D_{3+2i}}$ are given by the alternating pairs:
+Similarly, the entries in diagonals $\mathbf{D_{3+2i}}$ and $\mathbf{D_{2+2i}}$ are given by the alternating pairs:

 \end{lem}